dacrands/bergen-gatsby-cms/src/pages/projects/the-impact-of-visuals-aids-on-memory-skills-through-qualitative-surveys-and-quantitative-data-analysis.md

 ---
 templateKey: projectTemplate
-title: >-
-  The Impact of Visuals Aids on Memory Skills through Qualitative Surveys and Quantitative Data Analysis
+title: The Impact of Visuals Aids on Memory Skills
 image: /img/eeg-main.jpg
 abstract: >-
   Biofeedback instruments help understand the physiological responses to stimuli